MySQL: Installing and using a database server

 (from Oracle) ormariadb-server

-(an open-source fork).# Ubuntu sudo apt install mysql-server -y
+(an open-source fork).
+From my experience, MariaDB is less resource-intensive.# Ubuntu sudo apt install mysql-server -y

 - Create a user and his password.